rahulsamanta82/Rahul-Blogs/README.md

 # Blueway - Blog Website

-Welcome to Blueway, your gateway to the world of blogging and content sharing.
+Welcome to Rahul-Blogs, your gateway to the world of blogging and content sharing.

 ## Description